-All quick release artesunate single oral dosage forms and appropriate fixed-dose combination tablets and capsules must pass the disintegration test as described in the opening chapters on general methods and operations of the main manual.
+All quick release atenolol tablets and capsules must pass the disintegration test as described in the opening chapters on general methods and operations of the main manual.
 They should disintegrate in water at 37 °C in less than 30 minutes.
-It's a major defect if a drug product doesn't pass this test.
+It is a major defect if a drug product does not pass this test.